borisu/bricks/README.md

 Set of C++ abstract interfaces and pluggable implementations for network services patterns.

-❗The project is in early stages under active development not stable release is available and interfaces is under constant change.
-Help if you want. ❗
+❗The project is in early stages under active development.
+Help if you want.❗

 ## About

-The goal of the brciks project is to abstract the microservices communication patterns.
-By ssing abstract interface which hides the actual network provider, developer is enabled to replace the actual communication engine at any time, use several engines in parallel in a uniform manner, avoid vendor lock-in, and mostly important replace networking services by mock objects by thus eliminating actual networking layers which improves drastically the testability of your services.
+The goal of the bricks project is to abstract the microservices communication patterns.
+By using abstract interface which hides the actual provider, developer is enabled to replace the actual communication engine at any time, use several engines in parallel in a uniform manner, avoid vendor lock-in, and mostly important replace networking services by mock objects by thus eliminating actual networking layers which improves drastically the testability of your services.

 Current supported communication paradigms are :-
 - Publish/Subscribe (aka producer/consumer).
 - P2P (aka bidi, aka pair)
 - Request Response

-So bricks are mostly interfaces + POC implementations.
+So bricks are C++ interfaces + replaceable implementations.

 Following table summarizes currently available plugins and their capabilities :-